 Vikings took naturally advantage of the chaotic situation and the nation’s disputes.
 It made the Viking invasion of Ireland much easier and many kings in the country even supported the fearsome Norsemen.

 Brian Boru was definitely not one of them.
 He wanted Ireland to belong to the Irishmen.
 However, in 1013 he did try to have a peaceful relationship with the Vikings, but it all ended when Boru’s son Marduch and the Viking king of Leinster, Mael Morda had an argument when playing Hnefatafl, a Viking board game similar to chess.
-Boru tried to resolve the issue, but in vain.
+Boru tried to resolve the issue but in vain.
 The Vikings and Irishmen were enemies once again.

-Boru was religious and deeply saddened with the Vikings’ devastation of holy places.
+Boru was religious and deeply saddened by the Vikings’ devastation of holy places.
 He earned his name as 'Brian of the Tributes' (Brian Boru) by collecting tributes from the minor rulers of Ireland and used the money raised to restore monasteries and libraries that had been destroyed during the invasions.

 The Irish High King Brian Boru wanted to unite his people, but his enemies - including the Viking Brodir of Man - stopped him at Clontarf in 1014.